Commercial Solar Frequently Asked Questions (FAQ)

 Electricity bills can be reduced drastically with a commercial solar system designed to offset the energy a facility would typically consume with solar power, instead of relying on the utility for.
 Unless a commercial solar solution is specifically designed with an energy storage system to be fully independent, you will likely still receive a small bill from your utility.
 Although with solar offsetting use, businesses are more protected against a certain future of rising electricity costs from your utility.

 While commercial solar does an excellent job offsetting typical use, businesses that accrue demand charges would still have to pay their utility the high-costs of having enough energy available to meet spikes in demand.
 Energy storage systems can solve this problem through a process called Peak Shaving.
 By using reserve batteries to meet high-demand, instead of relying on your utility for quick bursts in demand for electricity, a commercial solar system paired with energy storage can shave its own peaks without incurring those pesky demand charges.

 Net Energy Metering, NEM 2, is the system utilities use to credit solar energy system owners for the electricity produced by their solar panels, but cannot be used when that solar energy was generated.
-This program has seen a few iterations now and the newest on the horizon, NEM 3, looks to reduce the value of exported energy to the grid.
+This program has seen a few iterations now and the newest on the horizon, NEM 3 or Net Billing, looks to reduce the value of exported energy to the grid.